Swadlincote: History

 Throughout the 1950s and 1960s the town's Rink venue (now demolished and the site of industrial units) hosted major British and American pop stars.
 Gene Vincent appeared on 7 September 1963, and Ringo Starr in 1962, while he was drummer for Rory Storm and the Hurricanes.

 Governance

-Swadlincote covers four of the 17 wards of South Derbyshire District, returning 11 of the 36 district councillors: Church Gresley (two councillors), Newhall and Stanton (three), Midway (three) and Swadlincote (three).
-Of the eleven elected in 2007, ten are Labour Party and one a Conservative.
+Swadlincote covers four of the 15 wards of South Derbyshire District, returning 12 of the 36 district councillors: Church Gresley (three councillors), Newhall and Stanton (three), Midway (three) and Swadlincote (three).
+As of the 2023 election, all twelve are Labour Party councillors.

 Swadlincote forms part of the South Derbyshire parliamentary constituency.
 Between 1997 and 2010 its MP was Mark Todd (Labour).
-In the 2010 General Election, the seat was won by the Conservative Party candidate Heather Wheeler, an ex-leader of the Conservative group on South Derbyshire District Council.
+In the 2010 general election, the seat was won by the Conservative Party candidate Heather Wheeler, an ex-leader of the Conservative group on South Derbyshire District Council.
+Labour's Samantha Niblett won the seat from Wheeler in the 2024 general election and serves as the current MP.
 A notable previous MP is Edwina Currie (Conservative).
 Until 1983 the area was part of the Belper constituency.